DomLaw82/pl_bets/README.md

 ## TODO

-- Dashboard page, look at stat correlations over all data to make better betting decisions, compare team/player performance [x]
-- - Compare multiple players for each stat, one graph for each stat
-- Logistic Regression fix - win_prediction.py
 - Neural net fix - predict_match_outcome.py

 - Player data - match logs from fbref - CREATE A NEW TABLE TO SHOW INDIVIDUAL GAME PERFORMANCES FOR EACH PLAYER